simeononsecurity/simeononsecurity.ch/content/articles/seven-essential-network-security-measures-to-protect-your-business/index.en.md

 ### Regularly Monitoring and Analyzing Network Activity

 Regularly monitoring and analyzing network activity is another important aspect of network security.
 This involves using **network monitoring tools** to track network traffic and identify potential security breaches.
-With the increasing number of online threats and attacks, it's essential to have a robust network monitoring system in place to detect and prevent any unauthorized access to your network.
+With the increasing number of online threats and attacks, you need to have a robust network monitoring system in place to detect and prevent any unauthorized access to your network.

 Network monitoring tools are designed to provide **real-time monitoring** of network activity and generate **alerts** when any suspicious activity is detected.
 This helps network administrators to take immediate action to prevent any data breaches and minimize the damage caused by cyber attacks.